Lockdowns mean millions of women can't reach birth control

 “Yesterday when I heard (neighboring) Kenya talking about a lockdown in Nairobi and (the port of) Mombasa I thought, ‘My god, what’s going to happen to all of our shipments?’” she said.
 “Overall, there’s definitely going to be a problem.”

 She worried about the girls and women confined in homes with potential assailants, even uncles or cousins.
-Her organization has suspended outreach, which provides about 40% of services, and clinics that remain open have seen a drop in client traffic of about 20%.
+Her organization has suspended outreach, which provides about 40% of services, and clinics have seen a drop in client traffic of about 20%.

 “We don’t see you anymore,” anxious callers say.
 “What’s happening?”